sundarnagarajan/googlevoice-appliance/docs/links.md

-List of links from my bookmarks on topics related to PJSIP, Google Voice, asterisk
+Below are a list of links to resources on the Internet related to PJSIP, Google Voice, asterisk, SIP and IAX clients, ATs (Analog Telephone Adapters) etc.
+The links below are not ordered in any way, including my opinion of their quality.

+I am not associated with any of the sites linked below and I do not receive any commission or benefits from providing these links.

+Pull requests with additional links are welcome.
+For my policies on external links, see [external links](/docs/external_links.md)

 ## PJSIP
 - [PJSIP Configuration Sections and Relationships - Asterisk Project - Asterisk Project Wiki](https://wiki.asterisk.org/wiki/display/AST/PJSIP+Configuration+Sections+and+Relationships)